ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 Hierarchical Repository Structure
 -----------------------------------
 The umbrella repository for the UFS SRW Application is named *ufs-srweather-app* and is available on GitHub at https://github.com/ufs-community/ufs-srweather-app.
 An umbrella repository is a repository that houses external code, called "externals," from additional repositories.
-The UFS SRW Application includes the ``manage_externals`` tools along with a configuration file called ``Externals.cfg``, which describes the external repositories associated with this umbrella repo (see :numref:`Table %s <top_level_repos>`).
+The UFS SRW Application includes the ``manage_externals`` tools along with a configuration file called ``Externals.cfg``, which describes the external repositories associated with this umbrella repository (see :numref:`Table %s <top_level_repos>`).

 .. _top_level_repos: